 The Aquatopia season is from September to April.
 It’s generally open daily during the spring, summer and autumn school holidays from 11am.
 Outside of school holidays, during the Aquatopia season, it’s only open on weekends.
 You can check open times here.

 Entry costs $20 per person (5 yrs+) for everyone not living within the Fairfield City Council area.
 It costs $15 for residents.
 There is a family pass (2 adults and 2 kids under 15 yrs) for $65 (non-residents) or $55 (residents).
+NOTE: a family pass for 4 people (residing in the same house) is only $35 from 25th March to until 18th April 2021.

 Plus Fairfield City Council usually offer a discount at the end of the season – sometimes up to 50% off!